Your Guide to Developing a Retirement Withdrawals Strategy

 Will Your Savings Last Your Lifetime?

-An iconic rule of thumb in determining how much you can safely withdraw from your retirement accounts is the 4% rule.
-This was developed by financial planning superstar Bill Bengen.
+A well-known rule of thumb for determining how much you can safely withdraw from your retirement accounts is referred to as “the 4% rule.”
+The 4% rule was developed by financial advisor Bill Bengen in the mid-1990s.

-This rule was not meant to be a hard and fast rule governing how much can be safely withdrawn, but rather a starting point.
-Let’s look at an example.
+This rule was not meant to be a hard-and-fast rule governing how much can be safely withdrawn, but it can serve as a starting point.

-A $1 million nest egg can safely support a $40,000 gross annual withdrawal over a 30-year period assuming a reasonably well-balance portfolio according to this methodology.
+For example, a $1 million nest egg can safely support a $40,000 gross annual withdrawal over a 30-year period (assuming a reasonably well-balanced portfolio according to this methodology).

-However, to do this calculation and then rely on it as gospel is a mistake with potentially dire consequences for investors.
-Rather, the 4% rule is a great estimating tool, kind of a “back of the napkin” approach.
+However, to do this calculation and then rely on it in a dogmatic way is a mistake with potentially dire consequences for investors.
+The 4% rule should be thought of as a great estimating tool: a “back of the napkin” approach.
 It’s an excellent way for someone approaching retirement to get a feel for what type of annual distributions their various retirement accounts can support.

-Don’t Give Up on Rate of Return Just Because You Are Retired
+Don’t Give Up on Rate of Return Just Because You’re Retired

 While you likely don’t want to invest as aggressively as a millennial, retirement is not the time to take your money and put it under the mattress either.
-You still need to allocate your investments in a fashion that allows for growth ahead of inflation with protection on the downside as well.
-This allocation will vary by person based upon your unique circumstances.
+You still need to allocate your investments in a fashion that allows for growth ahead of inflation (with protection on the downside, as well).
+This allocation will vary from person to person based on each individual’s unique circumstances.

-Many experts recommend a bucket approach — tailoring different risk levels for your investments for different kinds of spending.
-Here is one way to think about different investment strategies: Nobel Prize Winner Defines 3 Options for Retirement Investments.
+Many experts recommend a bucket approach – tailoring different risk levels for your investments for different kinds of spending.
+Most experts will say that there are several different approaches to investment strategies for retirement.